 Why is this important?

-Climate change is here to stay, and we will continue to feel it more and more intensely.
-That is why governments and municipalities need to be proactive in dealing with the effects of flooding and avoid the unnecessary loss of lives.
+We want a report within 30 days that answers the above questions.
+Climate change is here to stay, and we will continue to feel its effects more intensely.
+That is why governments and municipalities need to be proactive in dealing with the effects of flooding and prevent unnecessary loss of lives.

 Sources: